gremau/gremau.github.io/markdown/index.markdown

 These are works in progress, but I welcome contributions and aim to make them useful others.

 * [datalog](https://github.com/gremau/datalog): Manage and quality assure data from dataloggers and environmental sensor networks
-* [ecoflux](https://github.com/gremau/ecoflux): Analyze and visualize ecosystem mass and energy fluxes and other environmental time series data
+* [ecoflux](https://github.com/gremau/ecoflux): Compute and analyze ecosystem mass and energy fluxes and other environmental time series

 ## Other internet places I visit